Skip to main content

 Your shift is booked when the applicant confirms

-18. If you have any questions, don't hesitate to use our chat feature in the lower right corner to connect with someone on the Hound team.
+15. If you have any questions, don't hesitate to use our chat feature by clicking on your profile image or initials in the top right corner, then clicking on Support > Chat with us.

 Now you know how to manage your relief shifts and connect with applicant.
 Remember, you can post unlimited free relief shifts, only paying the booking fee when you book someone.